aspose-pdf-cloud/Aspose.PDF-Products/pdf/go/links/replace/_index.md

 1. Retrieve the existing link annotation from the PDF document.
 1. Extract the existing link annotations and display them.
-1. Create a new link object with the updated action.
+1. Create a new link object.
 1. Update the link annotation in the PDF document.
 1. Download the updated PDF document.